redhat-cop/openshift-migration-best-practices/troubleshooting.md

 $ oc adm must-gather --image=openshift-migration-must-gather-rhel8:v1.3.0
 ````

+A directory will be created which will contain the data collected by the `must-gather` tool.

 ## Previewing metrics on local Prometheus server

 You can use `must-gather` to create a metrics data directory dump from the last day: